How to master Bakasana - Crow pose

 Crow pose benefits

 The crow pose is a great starting point for progressing into more advanced arm balances.
-It also strengthens your core and wrists, improves your balance and tones your arms.
-Bakasana works with hip and groin flexibility, so be sure to try some preparatory poses to open up your hips.
+It also strengthens your core and wrists, improves your balance, and tones your arms.
+Bakasana works with hip and groin flexibility, so try some preparatory poses to open up your hips.

-Start in an upright position (Tadasana is recommended) and slowly come down into a squat.
+Start upright (Tadasana is recommended) and slowly come down into a squat.
 Your knees should be wider than your hips.

 Can’t plant your heels down completely? : Prop a folded towel or a block under your feet.

 Lean forward your upper body and place your hands on the mat in front of you, shoulder-width apart.

 Tip for better balance: Spread those fingers out!